G. R. Gopinath

-Captain Gorur Ramaswamy Iyengar Gopinath (born 13 November 1951) is an Indian entrepreneur, the founder of Air Deccan, a retired Captain of the Indian Army, an author and a politician.
+Captain Gorur Ramaswamy Iyengar Gopinath (born 13 November 1951) is an Indian entrepreneur, the founder of Simplifly Deccan, a retired Captain of the Indian Army, an author and a politician.

 Early life

-Gopinath was born in Gorur, Hassan, in a Tamil Iyengar family and was brought up in a small village in Gorur in the Hassan district of Karnataka State.
+Gopinath was born in Gorur, Hassan, in a Tamil family and was brought up in a small village in Gorur in the Hassan district of Karnataka State.
 Gopinath's father Gorur Ramaswamy Iyengar, a school teacher (not to be confused with Kannada Novelist Gorur Ramaswamy Iyengar who is his mother's uncle), believed that schools were systems of regimentation and was resolved to teach Gopinath at home.

 However, Gopinath was admitted to a Kannada medium school quite late and straight away he joined Standard V. Gopinath didn't clear the military school entrance on the first attempt because he wasn't fluent in English.
 After his headmaster wrote to the defence ministry, Gopinath was allowed to write the exam in Kannada and he cleared the entrance on his second attempt.

 In 1962, after Gopinath cleared the admission test, he joined Sainik School, Bijapur.
 The school helped and prepared Gopinath to clear the NDA entrance exams.
 After 3 years of vigorous training, Gopinath completed education from the National Defence Academy, Pune.
 He then went on to graduate from the Indian Military Academy, Dehradun.